lsc-sde/lsc-sde/docs/Secure-Data-Environment/Developers/Devcontainer-Guide.md

 | [lscsde](./Devcontainer/Features/lscsde.md) | A collection of tools and scripts designed to allow development and deployment of the LSCSDE in various environments allowing LSCSDE developers, testers and release managers to work on this project with all the tools needed at their disposal. |

 ### Devcontainer Services
-The devcontainer for LSCSDE comprises three containers (see .devcontainer/docker-compose.yaml):
-- devcontainer includes a docker instance that follows a docker-in-docker (dind) model for deploying a K8s cluster using K3d.
-In addition, it includes required lscsde cli tools:
+The devcontainer for LSCSDE consists of a docker-in-docker instance that is running a k3d registry and a k3d cluster on which all the components for the LSCSDE can be installed, it also provides supporting tools such as:
     - Terraform
     - Helm
     - Azure-cli